One Rep Max (1RM) Calculator

 Reserve true 1RM testing for competition preparation or periodic strength checks every 3–4 months.
 Use estimated 1RM for all day-to-day programming.

-Progressive Overload: How to Keep Increasing Your 1RM
+Get the Free Macro Guide →Progressive Overload: How to Keep Increasing Your 1RM

-Your 1RM only grows if you consistently apply progressive overload — gradually increasing the demands placed on your muscles over time.
+Your 1RM only grows if you consistently apply progressive overload, gradually increasing the demands placed on your muscles over time.
 Practical methods:

 - Add weight: Increase load by 2.5–5 kg when you can complete all reps with good form